banner-bg

 5. Soda bottle flower stamping

-This is an excellent way to use plastic water bottles before recycling them.
-Choose the bottles with a flowery bottom and dip them in tempera paint.
-Next, stamp them on the paper and repeat the process to form a design.
-You can later draw patterns in between for decor purposes.
-This craft teaches toddlers about colors and the importance of recycling.
+This is an excellent way to reuse plastic water bottles before recycling them.
+Choose bottles with a flowery bottom and dip them in tempera paint.
+Next, stamp them on a piece of paper and repeat the process to form a design.
+You can also encourage children to draw patterns in between the shapes.
+This craft can be a great conversation starter about the importance of recycling.

 a soda bottle flower stamping preschool craftSource